-Most of us associate the winter cold with hard starts, and dead batteries, but the truth is that extreme heat is even worse for your vehicles battery than the cold.
-With that in mind as we come out of one of the hottest Julys on record, we thought it might be a good time to talk about batteries.
+Most of us associate the winter cold in Colorado Springs with hard starts, and dead batteries, but the truth is that extreme heat is even worse for your vehicle’s battery than the cold.
+With that in mind as we come out of one of the hottest Julys on record in Colorado Springs, we thought it might be a good time to talk about batteries.

 Common Signs Your Car Battery is Bad